 And then there’s Elizabeth Spann Craig’s Myrtle Clover.
 She’s a retired teacher who has regular bouts with insomnia.
 So she often goes for late-night walks, and seems to do her best thinking when everyone else is sleeping.
 In Pretty is as Pretty Dies, she investigates the murder of malicious real estate developer Parke Stockard, and it’s not an easy case.
 So one night, she decides to go down to the lake behind her house and sit for a while to think things out.
 She’s doing exactly that when she’s shoved from behind and almost drowns in the lake.
 Fortunately, the man next door Miles Bradford sees her distress before it’s too late and rescues her.
 For both of them, that’s more than enough for one night’s work.

 There’s just something about those late-night hours that lends itself to crime.
 I know I’ve only touched on a few examples.
 Your turn.

-*NOTE: The title of this post is a line from Billy Joel’s Until the Night.
+*NOTE: The title of this post is a line from Eric Clapton’s Wonderful Tonight.